Jessika van Veen

 Managing Director

-Seasoned CEO with extensive experience leading complex business transitions
+Seasoned CEO, CFO, and CRO with 30 years of experience leading complex business transitions and restructuring cases

-Wide-ranging industry background in commercial and operational C-level roles for PE-backed corporates
+Wide-ranging industry background in commercial and operational C-level roles for private equity–backed companies and corporates

-Expertise in business transformation and turnaround, commercial and operational excellence, digitalization, M&A and restructuring
+Deep expertise in stakeholder management, crisis management, business transformation and turnaround, digitalization, and M&A

 Amsterdam